Circular Array Technique and Implementation

 and 5

-to the head of the array, we can transform the array like this:
+to the head of the array, we can modify the array as follows:

 [4, 2, 3, _, _, 5]

-You may notice that when there is no space at the head to add a new element, it circles around and adds the new element to the tail.
+You can see that when there is no space at the head to add a new element, it loops around and adds the new element to the tail.

 Core Principle

-The above example provides an intuitive understanding of a circular array.
-The key to a circular array is maintaining two pointers: start
+The above is just to give you an intuitive understanding of a circular array.
+The key to a circular array is that it maintains two pointers, start

 and end

-pointer indicates the index of the first valid element, while the end
+points to the index of the first valid element, and end

-This setup allows us to add or remove elements at the head of the array by simply moving the start
+This way, when we add or remove elements at the head of the array, we only need to move the start

 index.